-Deloitte Risk Advisory Sdn Bhd has been appointed as the Group's internal auditors to review the internal control system during the financial year.
+Deloitte Business Advisory Sdn Bhd (formerly known as Deloitte Risk Advisory Sdn Bhd) has been appointed as the Group's internal auditors to review the internal control system during the financial year.
 The internal auditors report to the Audit Committee who shall determine their remuneration.

-The Statement on Risk Management and Internal Control is disclosed on pages 36 to 40 of this Annual Report.
+The Statement on Risk Management and Internal Control is disclosed on pages 38 to 42 of this Annual Report.